Chris Eubank: Career beyond boxing

 In 1996, Eubank was the guest presenter on Top of the Pops.
 In 1999, he launched the Dreamcast and in the same year, he appeared in his truck in the music video for the song "Turn Around" by Phats & Small.
 He also had his own show on Talk Radio called Eubank's People.
 Guests included Linford Christie, John Fashanu, Lennox Lewis, and Naseem Hamed.

 In 2001, he appeared in the first series of the reality television show Celebrity Big Brother on Channel 4, where he was the first ever celebrity to be evicted from the house.

 In 2002, Eubank was the subject of a Louis Theroux documentary entitled When Louis Met...Chris Eubank, in which Theroux and his camera crew accompanied Eubank for a period.
 In 2003, the Eubanks invited television cameras to follow their lives for nine months; the resulting show, At Home with the Eubanks, was broadcast on Five.

 During Michael Watson's recovery from his near-fatal injury during their bout in 1991, Watson and Eubank became friends, with Eubank accompanying Watson for the final mile of the 2003 London Marathon, which Watson – still showing physical damage from the fight and taking more than six days – completed to raise money for charity.

 In 2006, Eubank was sacked by his own public relations advisor, Richard Hillgrove, for being "too eccentric".

 In 2015, Eubank took part in the 2015 series of I'm a Celebrity...Get Me Out of Here!.
-He lasted 17 days and finished in ninth position.
+He lasted 17 days and finished in ninth place.

 In 2019, Eubank appeared alongside his son Chris Eubank Jr., on Series 1 of Celebrity Gogglebox.
 They re-appeared in Series 3 in 2021.

 In 2021, Eubank appeared as a guest on Piers Morgan's Life Stories.

 In April 2023 he was a contestant in the Channel 4 reality television series, Scared of the Dark.

 Eubank is credited as appearing in the film One Night in Millstreet.
 In an interview at the time of release for the film Eubank praised cult-leader Tony Quinn.